-← Back to context Comment by nobankai 1 day ago [flagged] 7 comments nobankai Reply Ylpertnodi 1 day ago How can you definitively know? nobankai 1 day ago In the case of Linux Mint, I can check the commit history, build the software myself and even validate it against public checksums.
-It is expressly defended against these types of attacks, making it an odd choice to single out. mihaaly 20 hours ago Isn't it already a law violation using it in certain scenarios?
+← Back to context Comment by nobankai 1 year ago No, it really does not.
+7 comments nobankai Reply Ylpertnodi 1 year ago How can you definitively know? nobankai 1 year ago In the case of Linux Mint, I can check the commit history, build the software myself and even validate it against public checksums.
+It is expressly defended against these types of attacks, making it an odd choice to single out. mihaaly 1 year ago Isn't it already a law violation using it in certain scenarios?
 Or will be soon?
 3 replies →

 How can you definitively know?